TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 9/Judges 9.52.md

 ---

-And Abimelech came unto the tower, and fought against it, and drew near unto the door of the tower to burn it with fire.
+Abimelech came to the tower, and fought against it, and drew near to the door of the tower to burn it with fire.